k86td/hid-rc-controller/README.md

 # TODO

-- [ ] center text in the middle of the terminal
+- [x] center text in the middle of the terminal
-- [ ] massive cleanup when the tests are done
+- [x] massive cleanup when the tests are done
+- [ ] write some tests

 - use https://github.com/vgasparyan/mcp4725-rs for DAL output